FAngeletti/MatrixAlea/Readme.md

 The script 'tutorial/tShred' contains an example of utilisation of this function

-## Synthesis with constraints

-To be written
-## Synthesis with circular matrix

-To be written

 ## Demos and example

-Many (non exactly understandable) examples  are present in the Demos and DemosNS subdirectories.
+Many examples  are present in the Demos and DemosNS subdirectories.